8bNFT/incomplete-guide-to-imx/guides/contract_and_registration/README.md

+# Correct function signature for mintFor is (address to, uint256 quantity, bytes calldata blueprint)
+## Examples and tests have been updated in order to reflect this

-# DOCUMENTATION TO BE DONE!
+## DOCUMENTATION TO BE DONE!
 WORK IN PROGRESS
 ### To get a better understanding of contract, read through the contract.
 Plenty of comments in there.

 # Step 1 - Dependencies